2025 Solar Incentives Guide for Cheshire, CT - Tax Credits & Rebates

 EcoWatch's Cheshire, CT Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with a representative from the company that installed your system, or any local Cheshire solar installer, can help you learn more about what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your solar system, or any local Cheshire solar installer, can help you understand what incentives you can apply for.

-To find a top-rated solar panel installer, check out our guide to Cheshire's best solar panel companies.
+To find the best solar panel installer in your area, check out our guide to Cheshire's best solar panel companies.

 How long until the federal solar tax credit ends?